aisingapore/PeekingDuck/docs/source/use_cases/object_counting_present.rst

 Overview
 ========

-Object counting is the no-frills solution within PeekingDuck's suite of :ref:`smart monitoring <smart_monitoring_use_cases>` use cases.
-It counts the number of objects detected by PeekingDuck's object detection models at the current point in time.
+Object counting (present) is a no-frills solution within PeekingDuck's suite of :ref:`smart monitoring <smart_monitoring_use_cases>` use cases.
+It counts the number of objects detected by PeekingDuck's object detection models at the present point in time, and calculates statistics such as the cumulative average, maximum, and minimum for further analytics.
 Up to :ref:`80 types <general-object-detection-ids>` of objects can be counted, including humans, vehicles, animals and even household objects.
 Thus, this can be applied to a wide variety of scenarios, from traffic control to counting livestock.